The Short Version:

 The Jews at the time of Christ did not celebrate birthdays, and some suggested it was pagan to celebrate the birthday of the Messiah.
 I find this odd given the number of celebration days God gave the Jews to commemorate what He had done for them.
 Certainly, the giving of the Saviour would be a day to commemorate!
 However, this belief may be why we do not have a date for the birth of Christ found in early church writings.
 We do know the early church was much more concerned with the date of Jesus death than His birth.
 The most early records put the date of Jesus’ birth as April 2nd or December 25th, with the latter eventually becoming commonly accepted.

 - Some early Christians estimated the date of Jesus’ crucifixion as March 25th.
 They then applied the Jewish concept of “integral age”, which said great prophets died on the same date on which they were conceived.
 If Jesus was conceived on March 25th, He would have been born nine months later on December 25th.

-- Early Christians believed that the world was created on March 25th.
-Many reasoned that this means Jesus would be conceived in the flesh on that same date.
+- Early Christians believed the world was created on March 25th.
+Many reasoned Jesus would be conceived in the flesh on the same date.
 Again, this would put his birth on December 25th.

 What of the pagan claims?

 - Some say the 25th was chosen to coincide with the winter solstice (in the Julian calendar the solstice did fall on that day).
 Even if this is true (and there is no evidence it is), that does not make it pagan.
 To the Jews of old it made perfect sense for the light of God to come into the world on the shortest and thus darkest day.

 - One common claim for the supposed pagan roots of Christmas is it was chosen to line up with the Saturnalia feast in ancient Rome.
 However, this festive ended by the 23rd of December.